OB7-IRD/rdbes/README.md

 # rdbes
-Resources and process links to the ICES RDBES
+Resources and process related to the RDBES